odoo/wkhtmltopdf/readme.md

 # WkHtmlToPDF

+> [!WARNING]
+> This not ready for production use yet, here be dragons!

 > [!IMPORTANT]
 > This is a fork of the original wkhtmltopdf project tailored for use with
 > Odoo.
 It is not intended for general use.
 If you are looking for the